⸺

 It Is What It Is | Breath Meditation N°73

-The Breath Meditation paintings are a direct result of an active meditation practice, where inhalations and exhalations are counted, and a mark is made after each complete breath cycle.
+The Breath Meditation paintings are a direct result of an active meditation practice, where the rhythm of inhalation and exhalation guides the making of each mark.

-Now that the piece is finished, I can’t help but see it as an abstract landscape: a sea and a large dark mountain covered with woods, reminiscent of the Attersee (a nearby lake, often painted by Gustav Klimt).
-As if the tree disk had disappeared and, ironically, transformed into a mountain full of trees instead.
+Now finished, I can't help but see an abstract landscape: a dark mountain covered with woods, a sea below — reminiscent of the Attersee, often painted by Klimt.
+As if the tree disk had disappeared and transformed into a mountain full of trees instead.

-It wasn’t meant that way, even though I quite like this perspective.
-In the end, it simply is what it is: Breath Meditation N°73.”
+It wasn't meant that way.
+In the end, it simply is what it is.”

 > See all Breath Meditation paperworks